ceyhunsen/Bash-the-Dummy/README.md

 # Bash the Dummy!

-[Bash the Dummy!](https://bashthedummy.coolpage.biz/) is a very basic, text based javascript game that developed for the `BTU BLM0226 Web Tabanlı Programlama` class.
+[Bash the Dummy!](https://bashthedummy.coolpage.biz/) is a very basic, text based JavaScript game that developed for the `BTU BLM0226 Web Based Programming` class.

 ![screenshot](images/ss0.png)